 Our primary goal is to manage risks and offer rewarding experiences in flatwater and whitewater kayaking; rafting and canoeing; rock and top rope climbing; hiking; backpacking; show shoeing; cross country and downhill skiing; and backcountry navigation.
 Activities cater to beginner and intermediate skill levels.

-Discount of $10 off trip prices for Hampshire students if you use your Hampshire College email address and discount code HCSTUDENT when making payment on the OPRA website.
+Discount of $10 off trip prices for Hampshire students if you use your Hampshire College email address and discount code HCSTUDENT when making payment online.

 * Scholarship funding is available.
 Interested individuals can apply for funding through the OPRA Scholarship Fund.

 Weekend outdoor trips are a great way to sample the many types of activities OPRA has to offer!
 During winter and spring breaks, more extended trips are offered.
 These have included rock climbing in Greece, Spain, and Mexico; paddling in North Carolina, Texas, and the Grand Canyon; skiing in Canada and the United States; and canoeing in Florida, Georgia, and North Carolina.

 OPRA typically offers training and certifications for First Aid, Adult CPR, and Wilderness First Aid.

 This course offers students the chance to experience many activities that make up outdoor adventure.
 In the fall semester, students will canoe, sea kayak, climb, hike, experience outdoor cooking, dirt road biking or mountain biking, martial arts, caving.
 Spring semester students will cross country ski, snowshoe, hike, climb, cave, canoe, forage for wild edibles & more.

 Beginning-level paddlers learn the fundamentals of whitewater kayaking in the pool and on local rivers.
 The intermediate class, for students with previous whitewater kayaking experience, runs through the end of October and helps students improve their whitewater techniques on class 2-3 water.